surveycto/specify-other/README.md

 This is a combination of the baseline *[select_one](https://github.com/surveycto/baseline-select_one)* and *[select_multiple](https://github.com/surveycto/baseline-select_multiple)* field plug-ins, in case you would like your field plug-in to work with either field type.
 To learn more, check out those repositories.

+In addition, this field plug-in also supports the "label" and "list-nolabel" *appearance*s, so it can be used for creating field list grids.
+To learn more, check out our documentation on [field lists](https://docs.surveycto.com/02-designing-forms/04-sample-forms/05.field-lists.html).

 [![Download now](extras/readme-images/download-button.png)](https://github.com/surveycto/select_one-select_multiple/raw/master/select_one-select_multiple.fieldplugin.zip)

 ## Default SurveyCTO feature support